mahlenmorris/VCVRack/README.md

 **variable name** = **mathematical expression**

-Setting values of the OUT1, OUT2, OUT3 and OUT4 ports for connected modules to read.
-Also used for setting variables for use elsewhere by your program.
+Set values of the OUT1, OUT2, OUT3 and OUT4 ports for connected modules to read via connected cables.
+Assignment is also used for setting variables for use elsewhere by your program.

 Examples: